Autumn 2015-2016Catalog update: May 15, 2015

 Each student seeking licensure from the College of Education/Professional Education Unit must complete supervised field experiences in appropriate settings in conjunction with education courses.
 The field experiences must include a variety of grade levels, multicultural experiences, and a minimum of 10 hours in special education settings.
 All field experiences must be completed prior to final approval for student teaching.
 Field experience hours should be entered by the student into the FEDS system when completing courses with field experience requirements.

 An endorsement is a subject area that you can qualify to teach full time, in addition to your main licensure area.
 Endorsements are issued at three levels: primary, middle school, and high school.
 The Illinois State Board of Education (ISBE) issues endorsements in various subject areas.
 To view the full list and requirements, visit the ISBE website.
 Qualifying for an endorsement at the middle school level requires 18 semester hours (27 quarter hours) in a teachable subject area and complete SCU 339.
 Some areas (like math) have specifically required courses or require additional hours.
 Courses must have a grade of C or better to qualify for endorsements and must be earned credit listed on a college transcript as earned credit.
 Consult with your advisor regarding endorsements.
-DePaul will only recommend individuals for endorsements in the following middle school areas: Arabic, art, bilingual education, biological science, Chinese, ESL, French, general science, German, Italian, Japanese, language arts, math, physical science, social science, and Spanish.
+DePaul will only recommend individuals for endorsements in the following middle school areas: Arabic, art, bilingual education, biological science, Chinese, ESL, French, general science, German, Italian, Japanese, language arts, math, physical science, social science, Spanish, and special education.

 In general, endorsement requirements for the primary level are identical to the middle school requirements except that they do not require SCU 339.
 There are a limited number of areas available at the primary level.

 Qualifying for most endorsements at the high school level requires 24 semester hours (48 quarter hours) in a teachable subject area* and passing the relevant content area test.
-DePaul will only recommend individuals for endorsements in the following high school areas: art, Arabic, Chinese, English, French, German, Italian, Japanese, math, Russian, science**, social science**, and Spanish. * Exceptions to the basic requirements for high school level endorsements include the subject areas of foreign language, science, and social science. **For science and social science, 32 semester hours (48 quarter hours) in the broad area of either science or social science, and 12 semester hours in the specific endorsement designation area, plus the content area test are required.
+DePaul will only recommend individuals for endorsements in the following high school areas: art, Arabic, Chinese, English, French, German, Italian, Japanese, math, Russian, science**, social science**, Spanish, and special education. * Exceptions to the basic requirements for high school level endorsements include the subject areas of foreign language, science, and social science. **For science and social science, 32 semester hours (48 quarter hours) in the broad area of either science or social science, and 12 semester hours in the specific endorsement designation area, plus the content area test are required.
 To qualify for additional science and social science designations, individuals applying after February 1, 2012 need both the content test and 12 semester hours in the additional designation area.

 Special Education majors do not qualify for middle school endorsements.